roshankern/brieflow-analysis/README.md

 ### 2. Brieflow Setup

-We use [Brieflow](https://github.com/cheeseman-lab/brieflow) to process data on a very large scale from each screen.
+We use [brieflow](https://github.com/cheeseman-lab/brieflow) to process data on a very large scale from each screen.
-We use Brieflow as a git submodule in this repository.
+We use brieflow as a git submodule in this repository.
 Please see the [Git Submodules basic explanation](https://gist.github.com/gitaarik/8735255) for information on how to best install, use, and update this submodule.
 We recommend using a forked version of brieflow and provide instructions for doing this below.
+We **highly recommend** reading the GitHub documentation for explanation of forks to understand how your fork of brieflow syncs with the `cheeseman-lab` brieflow.
+From the documentation:

+> A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
+Forks are often used to iterate on ideas or changes before they are proposed back to the upstream repository, such as in open source projects or when a user does not have write access to the upstream repository.
+For more information, see [Working with forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks).

+To get started:

 1) Create a fork of brieflow-analysis as described [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

-2) Clone the Brieflow package into this repo using the following git submodule commands:
+2) Clone the brieflow package into this repo using the following git submodule commands:

 ```sh
 # set url to forked brieflow